OISF/suricata/doc/userguide/unix-socket.rst

 The set of existing commands is the following:

 * command-list: list available commands
-* shutdown: this shutdown Suricata
+* shutdown: shutdown Suricata
 * iface-list: list interfaces where Suricata is sniffing packets
-* iface-stat: list statistic for an interface
+* iface-stat: list statistics for an interface
 * help: alias of command-list
 * version: display Suricata's version
 * uptime: display Suricata's uptime